sectorsedgecommunity/mapping-docs/readme.md

 </div>

 ## Welcome to the community-made Sector's Edge mapmaking docs!
 This wiki is **very** incomplete, and under heavy development.
-Please contribute if you can!
+This fork only exists because Vader decided to leave for a week before giving me access to the main repo.

 [Getting Started](./docs/gettingstarted.md)